Criminal Trial

 Lying to Federal Agents Can Lead to Serious Criminal Charges – Always Insist on Having an Attorney Present:

 Typical scenario – early morning, FBI agents show up unannounced at your home or workplace wanting to speak with you.
 You are not under arrest, they are simply investigating something that you can help with.
 Maybe it’s about your employer, or friend, or something you were involved in with others.
-You are caught off-guard by [...]
+You are caught off-guard [...]

-By |2022-01-14T14:02:07-04:00January 14th, 2022|Criminal Appeals, Criminal Charges, Criminal Trial, Fifth Amendment, Perjury|Comments Off on Lying to Federal Agents Can Lead to Serious Criminal Charges – Always Insist on Having an Attorney Present:
+By |2024-08-18T13:57:11-04:00January 14th, 2022|Categories: Criminal Appeals, Criminal Charges, Criminal Trial, Fifth Amendment, Perjury|Comments Off on Lying to Federal Agents Can Lead to Serious Criminal Charges – Always Insist on Having an Attorney Present:

 Embezzlement, Employee Theft and Criminal Forfeiture